ibexa/documentation-developer/docs/search/sort_clause_reference/depth_sort_clause.md

 # Depth Sort Clause

-The [`Location\Depth` Sort Clause](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-SortClause-Location-Depth.html) sorts search results by the depth of the Location in the content tree.
+The [`Location\Depth` Sort Clause](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-Query-SortClause-Location-Depth.html) sorts search results by the depth of the location in the content tree.

 ## Arguments